ilsrbn/mood-tracker/README.md

 ## Stack
 [Golang](https://go.dev/) on backend, [SQlite](https://www.sqlite.org/index.html) as Database solution and [Vue 3](https://vuejs.org/] on frontend side.

+## Installation
+1. Pull repo.
+2. Build using `wails build` (take a look at their installation guide)
+3. Executable binary will be at `./build/bin/mood-tracker`

 ## Extra details
 It's developed and tested only within Linux Mint 21.2 x86_64.
 App's data stored inside of `~/.cache/mood-tracker/` directory.

+Domain-driven-design was chosen as folder structure and architecture.

 [Kanagawa](https://github.com/rebelot/kanagawa.nvim) used as colorscheme.